alberto-lazari/masters-thesis/chapters/background.typ

 Supporting virtualization requires an extensive use of hidden APIs, which have been restricted to normal apps by Android's SDK policies, starting with Android 9.
 The limitations are bypassed by using a library that is able to disable the block and allow these APIs to be called via reflection.
-To avoid extensive use of reflection---which requires much boilerplate---VirtualApp provides a set of mirror classes that replicate Android platform classes, exposing hidden APIs and fields accessible for the framework's functionality.
+To avoid extensive use of reflection---which requires much boilerplate code---VirtualApp provides a set of mirror classes that replicate Android platform classes, exposing hidden APIs and fields accessible for the framework's functionality.

 // TODO
 == Permission Model
+=== Motivation
+What are permissions used for?

+=== Permissions Declaration
+- Declaration in manifest
+- Install-time permissions

+=== Runtime Permissions
+- Runtime request
+- Permission groups
+- Permission dialog
-- Description and evolution
+- `shouldShowRequestPermissionRationale` and fixed denials
+- Edge cases